Table of contents:

 (b) Decrease in 2018 compared to 2017 corresponds mainly to two subsidiaries where equipment was being refurbished in 2018.

 (2) OCIMF (Oil Companies International Marine Forum): An industry forum including the leading worldwide oil companies.
-This organization manages, in particular, the Ship Inspection Report (SIRE) Programme, which holds and provides access to tanker and river barge inspection reports (Barge inspection Questionnaire – BIQ).
+This organization manages, in particular, the Ship Inspection Report (SIRE) Program, which holds and provides access to tanker and river barge inspection reports (Barge inspection Questionnaire – BIQ).

 Limiting the environmental footprint

 Wherever Total conducts its business, it makes sure that it complies with applicable laws and regulations, which the Group complements with specific requirements and commitments when necessary.
-Total implements an active policy of avoiding, reducing, managing and monitoring the environmental footprint of its operations.
+Total implements a policy of avoiding, reducing, managing and monitoring the environmental footprint of its operations.
 As part of this policy, emissions are identified and quantified by environment (water, air and soil) so that appropriate measures can be taken to better control them.